Knowledge, Practices, Pedagogy

-The knowledge-practice-didactics axis focuses on the production, dissemination, and circulation of knowledge and practices within institutions.
-It brings together epistemological reflections, studies on teaching and learning practices, on the design of teaching and/or training environments, and questions about the role of language in these processes.
-Although mainly focused on schools, research conducted within this axis also extends to other fields, provided that knowledge and/or practices are identified as being the result of individual or collective construction, dissemination, transmission, and/or acquisition.
+The Knowledge-Practices-Didactics research area focuses on the production, dissemination, and circulation of knowledge and practices within institutions.
+It brings together epistemological reflections, studies on teaching and learning practices, research on the design of educational and/or training environments, and inquiries into the role of language in these processes.
+While primarily situated in the field of education, the research conducted within this area also extends to other fields, provided that knowledge and/or practices are identified as involving individual or collective construction, dissemination, transmission, and/or acquisition.

-In the school context, the issue of discipline, both academic and behavioral, is a focus of this research area.
-The work undertaken also addresses societal issues and challenges involving not a single disciplinary reference point, academic or otherwise, but a plural and diverse set of reference points.
-These characteristics lead to the use of a multi-referential teaching approach.
-In addition, inter-didactic research is being developed within this research area.
+In the school setting, the issue of discipline—specifically, school discipline—is a key focus of this research area.
+The research being conducted also addresses societal issues and challenges that involve not a single disciplinary framework—whether academic or otherwise—but rather a plural and diverse set of frameworks.
+These characteristics necessitate the use of a multi-framework approach to teaching.
+Additionally, interdisciplinary research is being developed within the research area.

-Some of the issues studied within this area incorporate a historical and/or curricular perspective in order to highlight the disciplinary configurations and reconfigurations that may help to understand the construction and evolution of teaching practices.
-The links/tensions between, for example, knowledge and practices, formal and informal, school and extracurricular, etc., fuel research questions relating to the field of teaching and/or education (school, early childhood, university, etc.) but also to other areas of learning and/or training, such as healthcare professions, youth work, etc.
+Some of the questions examined within this research area incorporate a historical and/or curricular perspective in order to shed light on the disciplinary configurations and reconfigurations that can help us understand the development and evolution of teaching practices.
+The interconnections and tensions between, for example, knowledge and practice, formal and non-formal settings, school and extracurricular contexts, etc., inform research questions in the field of teaching and/or education (school, early childhood, university, etc.) as well as in other learning and/or training settings, such as the health care and recreation sectors, among others.

-The research conducted within the framework of this focus area, regardless of its methods, theoretical foundations, or methodologies, aims to understand or transform practices.
+Research conducted within this research area—regardless of its specific approach, theoretical foundations, or methodologies—aims to understand or transform existing practices.

-Within this area, the focus will be on:
+Under this priority area, the focus will be on:

-- To study objects of knowledge and practices in light of societal, technological, and scientific developments, and to (re)define the purposes and challenges of their transmission.
-This epistemological reflection unfolds from a diachronic or synchronic perspective.
+- To examine objects of knowledge and practices in light of societal, technological, and scientific developments, and to (re)define the purposes and challenges of their transmission.
+This epistemological reflection is conducted from a diachronic or synchronic perspective.

-- To describe, in order to understand, the discourse and practices (particularly teaching and training practices), as well as the learning processes of students/trainees, taking into account their didactic dimension, with certain research combining didactic approaches with sociological, psychological, anthropological, and other approaches.
+- To describe, in order to understand, the discourses and practices (particularly teaching practices and training practices), as well as the learning processes of students and trainees, taking into account their didactic dimension; some research combines didactic approaches with sociological, psychological, anthropological, and other approaches.

-- To build and/or develop teaching and/or training environments and study the dynamics of transformation.
+- To develop and/or improve educational and/or training environments and to study the dynamics of transformation.

-- To examine the role of language in learning, teaching, and vocational training.
+- To examine the role of language in learning and teaching processes, as well as in the context of vocational training.

 Summary prepared by Brahim Azaoui, Aurélie Chesnais, Gilles Dieumegard, Brigitte Louichon, Valérie Munier, Agnès Perrin-Doucey, and Floriane Wozniak.